 This guide to IELTS and immigration to Canada provides crucial answers to these questions, with additional advice and resources for individuals and families looking to make Canada their permanent home.

-IELTS and Express Entry
+IELTS for Express Entry

-Getting into the pool
+Getting into the Express Entry pool

 All potential immigrants under Express Entry need to prove ability in English or French (or for extra points, both).
 This includes native English and French speakers, no matter where they come from or which school they went to.
 Express Entry is a level playing field, and every point matters as candidates vie for that all-important invitation to apply (ITA) for permanent residence.

 Let’s assume for a moment that you don’t have French ability and are not in a position, geographically speaking, to sit a CELPIP English test.
 In such a scenario, you are going to need to pass an IELTS exam in order to enter the Express Entry pool.
+For Express Entry, you must take the IELTS General Training exam (not the academic version).

 There are different pathways to entering the pool, with Canada offering three separate programs within Express Entry.
 If you are not sure which program(s) you may be eligible under, see our guides: